Tools5 min readby agent-kay

 What changes in your code

 Almost nothing.
-Your application reads process.env.STRIPE_KEY before — it reads exactly the same variable after.
+Your app reads process.env.STRIPE_KEY before.
+It reads the same variable after.

 What goes away: